 - Are you comfortable operating a computer in a fun & bustling atmosphere?
 Do you have exceptional customer service skills?
 If you are looking to volunteer but prefer to keep your fingers dry, this might be a good fit for you.
 Volunteers cover the admissions desk and the gift shop during staff lunch breaks or when staff are sick or on vacation.
 A weekly commitment is not required unless covering a regular lunch shift.
 Must be at least 18 years old and proficient on the computer.

 - Do you have a background in marine biology or previous experience working with saltwater aquariums?
-Are you a degree seeking student looking to gain college credit in an internship program?
-This is a volunteer position which requires a 1-2 full day commitment every week.
+We are looking for degree seeking students interested in gaining college credit in an internship program.
+This is a volunteer position which requires a 2-3 full day commitment every week.
 Interns will help staff care for the animals, monitor diet, behavior and health, prepare daily food rations and assist with feedings, documentation and upkeep of aquariums and quarantine.
 College credit is not guaranteed and must be applied for with your educational institution.
-Must be able to lift 50 pounds and be at least 16 years old.
-Youth volunteers applying to work with the aquariums department must submit a 500 word essay on the volunteer application and submit 2 teacher recommendations
+Must be able to lift 50 pounds and be at least 18 years old.

 - Do you have a knack for working with kids?
 Are you interested in helping to make a child's birthday extra special?
 Our birthday party hosts/hostesses meet and greet the birthday group and help to transition the group from one program to the next.
 They provide that extra attention all kids crave to make a birthday party at Florida Oceanographic a most memorable experience.
 Must be at least 15 years old and a current exhibit guide.